oberstet/SRDP/eds/README.md

 While the `index` of an register is used only in the communication *in between* host and adapter, the register URIs can be used to address registers from *outside*.

+> 1. Both `index` and `path` must be unique (not appear more than once) within a given adapter or device register map.
-> The URI pth component MUST NOT contain path manipulators like `..` or query parts (`?`), but MAY contain fragments (`#`).
+> 2. The URI pth component MUST NOT contain path manipulators like `..` or query parts (`?`), but MAY contain fragments (`#`).
 >

 The boolean valued `optional` attribute specifies if the register is optional, and hence an individual device or adapter may or may not implement the register.
 Or a given adapter or device may choose to make an optional register only available under certain conditions or upon activation.

-The `access` attribute specifies the access level the host is given by the adapter or device.
-The three possible values are the following strings:
+The `access` string attribute specifies the access level the host is given by the adapter or device.
+The three possible values are:

- * "read"
+ * `read`
- * "write"
+ * `write`
- * "readwrite"
+ * `readwrite`

 The `type` and `count` attributes specify the type of values in the register.
 These attributes are described in the next section.

-The `desc` attributes is of type string and contains a human readable description of the register.
+The `desc` string attribute contains a human readable description of the register and it's function.
 The text should be addressed to application developers.

 ### Register Types

 The type system for registers is richer than key-value, but simpler than JSON.
-It's designed to work efficiently on restricted devices like 8-Bit MCUs with 2kB RAM.
+It is designed to work efficiently on even very restricted devices like for example 8-Bit MCUs with 2kB RAM.

 #### Scalar Types

 The following scalar types are defined in SRDP.

 1. Unsigned integers:
    * `uint8`
    * `uint16`
    * `uint32`
    * `uint64`
 2. Signed integers:
    * `int8`
    * `int16`
    * `int32`
    * `int64`
 3. IEEE single and double floating point:
    * `float`
    * `double`
 4. Single Byte from UTF-8 encoded Unicode string:
    * `char`

 #### Composite Types